Changes made before, during, and after a Launchpad event

 Changes made when the event starts

 After an event starts, you can't edit its details.
 Launchpad is designed to make changes to several parts of your store at the moment the event begins, not on an ongoing basis.
-After your event has begun, you can only change the end date.
+After your event has begun, you can only change the end date and time.

 When your event starts, the following features are enabled for the duration of the event: